aldonline/co.angel.scala.api/README.md

 The OO layer is in the `co.angel.scala.api.oo.*` package.

 The services layer is half way there and it shouldn't be hard to finish.
-It is organized following the structure in the [Api website](https://angel.co/api).
+It is organized following the structure on the [Api Documentation Website](https://angel.co/api).

 # Disclaimer